 Tell us about a time when you failed to do something on your first try, but succeeded on subsequent attempts.
 How did you learn from your initial failure, change your approach, so that you eventually succeeded?
 (550 characters)

-I remember studying for my biology test on the anabolism, catabolism, and metabolism chapter.
-We had to study several cycles in that chapter.
-I tried to squeeze all the information in when preparing for the first exam and didn't really achieve great results.
-Months later, I had to memorize the cycles again for my finals, but I wanted to get better results.
+One time, I had to prepare for my biology test on anabolism, catabolism, and metabolism chapter.
+Since there were several cycles in that chapter, I tried to cram all of the information, but I didn't really achieve the desired results.
+Months later, I had to learn the cycles again for my finals, but I wanted to get better results.
 I remember that my teacher asked us to turn the cycles into song lyrics and I decided to use that method.
 On the exam, I was able to do the questions about that chapter very confidently.

 Tell us about something that is meaningful to you, and why.
 (550 characters)

-My earphones are an item that is meaningful to me.
-I received these earphones as a gift from my friends on my seventeenth birthday.
-I appreciate the thoughtfulness and effort behind the gift.
-They know that I enjoy listening to music and that earphones are something that I always have with me.
-They asked me what I wanted and gifted me one of the highest quality earphones.
-I can see that they truly care for me and my interests.
-As a response to their kindness, I want to return their efforts by helping them to reach their goals however I can.
+Out of all my items, I cherish my earphones the most.
+They are meaningful to me because I received them as a gift from my friends on my seventeenth birthday.
+As someone who always brings earphones around, I knew that my friends were thoughtful and took my interests into consideration.
+They also gifted me one of the highest quality earphones because they knew that I was always listening to music.
+My earphones are a constant reminder of our friendship, and I look forward to sharing more meaningful memories with my friends.

 What is your proudest achievement?
 How does it display your commitment and how you have been enterprising?
 Please also explain how it exemplifies some of the five NUS values of Innovation, Resilience, Excellence, Respect and Integrity.
 (1100 characters)

-My proudest achievement was when I won Gold Medal and First Place at the PENABUR International Choir Festival 2022wouldbe andiwe with SMUKIEZ CHOIR (My school's choir).
-It shows my commitment because the preparation for this competition took about a year.
-We went through practices and rigorous recording sessions.
-Because it was recorded during the pandemic, we had to record videos as well.
-We innovated by using a green screen, which we had never done before, so the video could be more creative.
-For resilience, I faced a problem during one of the audio recordings, I caught the flu on the recording day and wasn't able to sing the high and long notes.
-It was upsetting, but didn't give up and was given another chance to redo it.
-Excellence, we all did our best because we wanted to win.
-I learned to respect my teammates and the people that were helping us because they all did their best to give the best results.
-We showed integrity by making sure we were not breaking any of the rules of the competition.
+My proudest achievement was when my school’s choir, Smukiez Choir, won the gold medal at the PENABUR International Choir Festival 2022.
+We knew that winning it would not be easy as this was the most prestigious choir competition for our school, so we practiced rigorously and sang our hearts out in each recording session for about a year.
+As the competition was held during the pandemic, we had to record videos as well.
+Although we’d never done video recording, we wanted to do our best.
+Thus, we utilized a green screen to make a creative music video.
+During one of our audio recordings, I caught a horrible flu and wasn't able to sing the high and long notes.
+Even though it was upsetting, I didn’t dwell on my failure and focused on getting better.
+Finally, I successfully sang all of the notes in the next session.
+We’re aware that not only did we give our best, but the audio team and the staff helped us tremendously as well.
+Thus, we never slacked off during each practice to respect everyone’s time.

+We showed integrity by making sure we did not break any of the competition rules.

 Is there anything else about yourself which you want us to know?
 (550 characters)